Orwell on Truth

 – George Orwell

-So, instead of using this Orwell on truth quote or any other quotations because the other party is currently in power, reflect on the deeper meaning that quotes express.
-Instead of using quotations to attack, use their ideas to build a better society.
-The issue that we face is not “the other side hates me.”
-The issue is that everyone is quicker to hate than they are to listen.
-Truth is found through searching and dialogue.
-A corollary to Orwell’s quote is “The further a society drifts from the truth, the more it will hate speech itself and the further it will drift from truth.”
+So, instead of using this Orwell on truth quote or any other quotations because a rival political party is currently in power, reflect on the deeper meaning that the quote expresses.
+Instead of using quotations to attack, use the ideas they contain to build a better society.

 We all need to ask ourselves what we value and why and how we can make our world a better place.
-How far have you drifted from truth and what is your attitude toward those who speak it?
+How far have you drifted from truth?
+What is your attitude toward those who speak it?
 We all need to be more open-minded.
 We all need to be better at listening to others.